mumbleskates/bilrost/README.md

 inner value type `T` does not have a length-delimited representation.
-This will break compatibility with distinguished decoding in both directions whenever the field is present and not [empty](#empty-values) because it will also change the encoded representation, but expedient decoding will still work.
+This will break compatibility with distinguished decoding in both directions whenever the field is present and not [empty](#empty-values) because it will also change the encoded representation, but relaxed decoding will still work.

 ## Strengths, Aims, and Advantages